Finance

 • Corporate Finance Basics

-• Risk, Return & Security Valuation
+• Risk, Return and Security Valuation

-• Project Evaluation & Financial Structure
+• Project Evaluation and Financial Structure

 Course learning outcomes